 Researchers at the University of Chicago and the University of Illinois have been exploring the impact of THC on stress and anxiety for years.
 Some of the recent findings show low dose THC (sub-psychoactive dose) reduced several indicators of stress and anxiety in a public-speaking test.
 The same study showed that higher doses of THC (psychoactive dose) had the opposite effect — leading to increased anxiety levels.

-The other form of THC (delta-8-THC) is much less likely to lead to anxiety, even in higher doses.
+On the other hand, delta 8 THC is much less likely to lead to anxiety, even in higher doses.

 One of the main areas of focus for THC extracts is on epileptic disorders and seizures.
 This is because cannabis-derived products are one of the most promising treatment options for epilepsy currently available .